 - Tight schedules involving working longer hours, leading to inadequate sleep and disregarding traffic patterns or construction delays

-- Defective braking and steering systems that cause the truck to travel into oncoming traffic
+- Defective braking and steering systems cause the vehicle to travel into oncoming traffic

 Hiring a Truck Driver Fatigue Accident Injury Attorney

-Were you involved in a truck accident that driver's fatigue may have caused?
-If so, get in touch with a commercial trucking accident lawyer as soon as possible.
-The truck accident attorneys at Rosenfeld Injury Lawyers LLC can help investigate your case and whether a trucking company has had issues with fatigued commercial drivers in the past.
+Were you involved in a truck accident occurred due to driver’s fatigue?
+If so, get in touch with a truck accident lawyer as soon as possible.
+The accident attorneys at Rosenfeld Injury Lawyers LLC can help investigate your case and whether a trucking company has had issues with fatigued commercial drivers in the past.

 Federal Regulations to Combat Truck Driver Fatigue

-On July 1, 2013, the Federal Motor Carrier Safety Administration (FMCSA) put forth new regulations to improve safety on the road.
-The regulatory controls cut down on driver fatigue, and trucking companies have eighteen months to implement these recent changes.
+The Federal Motor Carrier Safety Administration (FMCSA) put forth new regulations to improve safety on the road.
+The regulatory controls cut down on driver fatigue, stating that truck drivers may only work a maximum of seventy hours weekly.

 Also, truck drivers must take thirty-four-hour rest breaks after driving for seventy hours over seven days.
-The rest break also requires that truck drivers rest during the periods in which the body lacks sleep.
-These hours are from 1:00 a.m. to 5:00 a.m. for most truckers to avoid periods when they might be naturally drowsy.
+The rest break also requires that truck drivers rest during periods in which the body lacks sleep.
+These hours are from 1:00 AM to 5:00 AM for most truckers to avoid periods when they might be naturally drowsy.

-Lastly, the new federal transportation regulations mandate that truck drivers take a thirty-minute break within an eight-hour shift.
-These break periods help drivers regain their strength, focus, and energy for safe driving on the road.
+The regulations mandate that truck drivers take a thirty-minute break within an eight-hour shift.
+These break periods help drivers regain their strength, focus, and energy for safe driving.

-Penalties for Failure to Abide by Federal Regulations Related to Mandatory Rest
+Penalties for Failure to Abide by Regulations Related to Mandatory Rest

 Drivers who violate the regulations for more than three hours could face harsh fines of $2,750 for each offense.
 Also, trucking companies can potentially face severe penalties of $11,000 for each violation.

-Those interested in learning more about the penalties can read through the "Hours of Service Logbook Examples" handbook that is available through the website of the FMCSA.
+Those interested in learning more about the penalties can read through the “Hours of Service Logbook Examples” handbook available through the website of the FMCSA.

-Truckers face harsh penalties from an accident caused by driver fatigue.
+Truckers face harsh penalties for an accident caused by truck driver fatigue.
 In addition, the driver and trucking company can be held financially accountable.